Understanding the Quranic concept of pilgrimage also gives you a chance to learn more about this opportunity for believers to transform their lives.

 Foundation of Pilgrimage in the Holy Quran

-Moreover, the Holy Quran also explains that this pilgrimage is a divine institution, not a man-made ritual.
-It goes back to the time of the Prophet Ibrahim (AS), when the Almighty ordered Him to build this cubic structure as the house of worship for humanity.
+• It traces back to the era of the Prophet Ibrahim (AS), when the Almighty commanded him to erect this cubic structure as a place of worship for all of humanity.

-“And proclaim to the people the Hajj [pilgrimage]; they will come to you on foot and on every lean camel; they will come from every distant pass.”
+• “And proclaim to the people the Hajj [pilgrimage]; they will come to you on foot and on every lean camel; they will come from every distant pass.”
+(Surah Al-Hajj 22:27)

 Quran by Call academy offers online classes of